School of Abolition

 Supported by Creative Scotland, Necessity and Glasgow Sculpture Studios

 We encourage all participants to do a lateral flow test before attending the session.
-Lateral flow tests can be picked up for free at your local pharmacy or you can also order them online to be delivered to your door by visiting;
+Lateral flow tests can be picked up for free at your local pharmacy or you can also order them online to be delivered to your door by visiting; this link.

 For access queries and support to cover childcare, travel for those on low incomes and additional disability support available please email email@example.com